DEFRA/ffc-jenkins-pipeline-library/vars/buildNodeJs.md

 [snyk security scanner](https://plugins.jenkins.io/snyk-security-scanner/)
 plugin for Jenkins.
-The default settings will fail the build when an issue of `medium` or above is identified on PRs only.
-When step runs during a build of the main branch it will warn only.
+The default settings will fail the build when an issue of `medium` or above is identified on PR builds only.
+When the step runs during a build of the main branch it will warn only.
 The job has been setup to allow several options to be configured, details of those options are available in [build](build.md).
 In order to override the options from the `buildNodeJs` pipeline the config object requires the keys